Rajasthan Police

 The Rajasthan Police (RP) is the law enforcement agency for the state of Rajasthan, working under the Rajasthan Home Department.
 As of 2025, it had over 100,000 personnel, making it one of India’s largest state police forces.
-It handles law enforcement, border security, and crime control through units like ATS, RAC, and Cyber Crime Cell.
+It handles law enforcement, border security, and crime control through units like Anti-Terrorism Squad, RAC, and Cyber Crime Cell.

 History

 Sardar Bahadur, Inspector General of Jodhpur State Police, Shamsher Singh of Mianpur.

-In January 1951, a unified police force was established in Rajasthan to serve the newly formed state.
-This development aimed to introduce a standardized law enforcement system across all regions of Rajasthan, ensuring better coordination, accountability, and public safety.
-The consolidation of various local policing units into a centralized structure marked a crucial step in building an efficient and modern police administration.

-Over the following decades, the Rajasthan Police underwent significant institutional development.
-Specialized branches were introduced to handle crime investigation, traffic regulation, intelligence gathering, and vigilance.
-Police training academies were established to ensure that personnel were equipped with professional skills, legal knowledge, and ethical standards required for modern policing.

-With the growth of urbanization and technology, the force gradually adopted digital tools for crime tracking, record management, and communication.
-Initiatives such as online FIR systems, cybercrime units, and community policing programs were launched to improve transparency and responsiveness.

-Today, the Rajasthan Police continues to evolve as a professional and service-oriented institution, committed to upholding law and order while engaging actively with the public.
-Its journey since 1951 reflects a continuous effort to strengthen internal security, embrace technological innovation, and deliver efficient justice across the state.

 The first Director General of Rajasthan Police was R. Banerjee, although he credited Shamsher Singh of Mianpur, the Inspector General of Police of Jodhpur State, as the true founder of the Rajasthan Police.

 Organization

-The Rajasthan Police is headed by the Director General of Police (DGP).
-The DGP is supported by senior officers holding the ranks of Additional Director General (ADGP), Inspector General (IGP), Deputy Inspector General (DIG), Additional Inspector General (AIG), and Superintendent of Police (SP).
+The Rajasthan Police is headed by the Director General of Police.
+The DGP is supported by senior officers holding the ranks of Additional Director General, Inspector General, Deputy Inspector General, Additional Inspector General (AIG), and Superintendent of Police.
 The force functions under the administrative control of the Department of Home, Government of Rajasthan.
-For effective governance and operational efficiency, the state police is organized into various divisions, units, zones, and ranges..
+For effective governance and operational efficiency, the state police is organized into various divisions, units, zones, and ranges.